mlicalzi/webpage/content/officehours.md

 ---
 #### Schedule

-Office hours take place on Wednesday at 10am.
+Office hours take place on Thursday at 16:00.

 ---

 #### Location

 By default meetings are in my office.
-I am also available for virtual meetings on Zoom.
+Upon request, I am available for virtual meetings on Zoom.

 ---